 - Oregano: Fresh oregano modestly flavors the roast with an earthy sweetness.

-- Green Olives: These are optional, but green pimento olives add salty, bright flavor if you choose to use them.
+- Green Olives: These are optional, but green pimento olives add a salty, bright flavor if you choose to use them.

 The full recipe with measurements is in the recipe card below.

-Add one tablespoon of olive oil, onion, and bell peppers to the Dutch oven.
-Cook until the onions become translucent and soften.
+Step 6: If needed, add one tablespoon of olive oil along with the onion and bell peppers to the Dutch oven.

-Settle the roast into the Dutch oven.
-Add the olives (if using), golden potatoes, oregano, and bay leaves.
-Bring the mixture to a boil, cover, and cook in the oven for 2½ – 3 hours.
+Step 9: Settle the roast to the Dutch oven.
+Add the olives (if using), golden potatoes, fresh oregano, and bay leaves.

-- Rice, Yellow Rice, Mojo
+- White Rice, Yellow Rice, Moro

-- Roasted Potatoes, Mashed Potatoes
+- Roasted Potatoes, Mashed Potatoes, Yuca

 - Air Fried Plantains